-After the inspiration of Jarrett Mynear and his drive to make the cancer experience as possible, the idea was born to get students at the University of Kentucky involved.
-Since 2006, DanceBlue has raised over $8 million For The Kids, and we’re not stopping there!
+After the inspiration of Jarrett Mynear and his drive to make the cancer experience as painless as possible, the idea was born to get students at the University of Kentucky involved.
+Since 2006, DanceBlue has raised over $9.8 million For The Kids, and we’re not stopping there!

 All of the money that is raised through DanceBlue is donated to the Golden Matrix Fund, which then works to support the kids of the DanceBlue Kentucky Children’s Hospital Pediatric Hematology/Oncology Clinic, as well as research done at the Markey Cancer Center.
 The Golden Matrix Fund was created to benefit the DanceBlue KCH Pediatric Hematology/Oncology Clinic patients and families.
 Childhood cancer not only affects the child physically, but it also creates many emotional and financial difficulties for the entire family.
 The goal of the Golden Matrix Fund is to provide care and support for the kids through giving them and their parent’s comfort.